status-im/nimbus-eth2/docs/the_nimbus_book/src/eth1.md

 === "Nethermind"

-    See the [Getting started](https://docs.nethermind.io/nethermind/first-steps-with-nethermind/getting-started) guide to set up Nethermind.
+    See the [Installing Nethermind guide](https://docs.nethermind.io/get-started/installing-nethermind) to set up Nethermind.

-    Make sure to enable the [JSON-RPC](https://docs.nethermind.io/nethermind/first-steps-with-nethermind/running-nethermind-post-merge#jsonrpc-configuration-module) interface and pass `--JsonRpc.JwtSecretFile=/tmp/jwtsecret` to select a JWT secret file location.
+    Make sure to enable the [JSON-RPC](https://docs.nethermind.io/interacting/json-rpc-server) interface and pass `--JsonRpc.JwtSecretFile=/tmp/jwtsecret` to select a JWT secret file location.

 === "Besu"

-    See the [Besu documentation](https://besu.hyperledger.org/en/stable/) for instructions on setting up Besu.
+    See the [Besu documentation](https://besu.hyperledger.org/public-networks/get-started/install) for instructions on setting up Besu.

-    Make sure to enable the [JSON-RPC](https://besu.hyperledger.org/en/stable/HowTo/Interact/APIs/Using-JSON-RPC-API/) interface and store the JWT token in `/tmp/jwtsecret`.
+    Make sure to enable the [JSON-RPC](https://besu.hyperledger.org/public-networks/how-to/use-besu-api/json-rpc) interface and store the JWT token in `/tmp/jwtsecret`.

 === "Erigon"